IntelPython/DPEP/docs/sources/jupiter_notebook.rst

    Usage of numpy functions in dpnp library <02-dpnp_numpy_fallback.ipynb>

-To download all examples in Jupiter notebook please use the following links:
+To download all examples in Jupiter notebook, use the following links:
    * `Getting Started <./01-get_started.ipynb>`_,
    * `Usage of numpy functions in dpnp library <02-dpnp_numpy_fallback.ipynb>`_